 Journalism programmes cover not only the basics of reporting and writing news stories, they also delve into specialised areas like investigative journalism, sports journalism and business journalism.

 By pursuing a career in journalism, you will open yourself up to many different career options, including a broadcast journalist, editorial assistant, magazine features editor, magazine journalist, web content manager or writer.
-Some journalism majors also pursue careers in advertising, public relations and market research.
+Some journalism study areas also pursue careers in advertising, public relations and market research.

 Where to study Journalism in South Africa

 IIE MSA is a brand of The Independent Institute of Education (The IIE), a leader in the higher education sphere.
-Journalism is offered as a major in a IIE Bachelor of Social Science degree offered at IIE MSA.
+Journalism is offered as a study area in a IIE Bachelor of Social Science degree offered at IIE MSA.

 To find out more about pursuing Journalism at IIE MSA, call 011 950 4009 or email firstname.lastname@example.org now.